The Web address of this article is

 marriages fail legally.
 Untold millions more fail psychologically, but

+not legally.
 Implication - most

 American couples unintentionally pick the wrong partner, for the wrong reasons,